tsedresearch/materialscience_jornadaLab/README.md

   **Calculating Forces and Energies** <br />
   <br />
     After creating the rattled structures, to calculate the forces and the energies, use energy_force_calculator.py (https://github.com/tsedresearch/materialscience_jornadaLab/blob/main/energy_force_calculator.py).
 This file takes one xyz file and creates three different xyz output file: one calculated with single MACE calculator, one calculated with double MACE calculators, one LAMMPS calculator.
+To understand more about the types of potentials to select and the parameters to put for LAMMPS calculation, check out the following documentation LAMMPS documentation (https://docs.lammps.org/).

  **Energy Extractor**<br />